- Our Firm

-We work hard every day to continue being the best San Bernardino workers compensation attorneys, including accidents on construction sites and we can help you get the maximum compensation that you deserve under the law.
-Our winning reputation throughout San Bernardino as top construction accident attorneys speaks for itself: We are successful and experienced construction accident lawyers who will work tirelessly for their clients.
+We work hard every day to continue being the best San Bernardino work injury attorneys, including accidents on construction sites and we can help you get the maximum compensation that you deserve under the law.
+Our winning reputation throughout San Bernardino as a top construction accident attorney speaks for itself: We are successful and experienced construction accident lawyers who will work tirelessly for their clients.

-If you or your loved ones have questions or concerns as to how to properly file a construction lawsuit claim or how to file a workers’ compensation claim for a construction accident injury, call us today at (909) 436-4610.
-We would be happy to discuss your claim during a free consultation:
+If you or your loved ones have questions or concerns as to how to properly file a construction lawsuit claim or how to file a workers’ compensation claim for a construction accident, call us today at (909) 436-4610.
+We would be happy to discuss your claim during your free consultation:

 We will answer all your questions clearly and completely.
 This includes if you are wondering what the workman comp benefits would be specifically for you and your case, how State Disability Insurance (SDI) works, and how much a workers’ comp lawyer costs or how much a work injury attorney costs.
 Due to the fact that we work on a contingency basis, you will not have to pay anything unless and until we win your case.